From Pre-Columbian earthen mounds to the birthplace of human flight, the Ohio National Parks sites tell a unique story.

 Northern Ohio National Parks

-North of Columbus, you will find Ohio’s full national park, as well as sites dedicated to the Ohio’s frontier battles, one to President James Garfield and one dedicated entirely to the First Ladies.
+North of Columbus, you will find Ohio’s full national park, as well as sites dedicated to Ohio’s frontier battles, one to President James Garfield and one dedicated entirely to the First Ladies.

 We stayed in two different sites while exploring these sites: Ravenna and Swanton.
 In Ravenna, we stayed at the West Branch State Park.
 We really enjoyed that campground and wish we could have spent more time there.
 The sites were great.
 Our only regret was the weather kept us inside more than we wanted.